ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 >`$ sudo nano /etc/systemd/system/echoes.service`

-Then paste the below taking care to change the path of ‘WorkingDirectory’ to the location of your project folder.
+Then paste the below taking care to change the path of `WorkingDirectory` to the location of your project folder.

 ```
 [Unit]